DISCOVER THE MAGNIFICENT BEAUTY OF THIS VIBRANT, ECOLOGICAL PARADISE

 Day by day itinerary...

-This morning we will have the opportunity to explore the capital city of Costa Rica, San Jose.
-Wander through some of the many plazas that dot this historic city and try a plate of the national dish, Gallo Pinto.
-After our afternoon rendezvous at a central location in San Jose, we will then transfer two hours west to Puerto Caldera.
+The journey will start with a visit to the Doka Estates; one of the largest coffee and sugarcane plantations in Costa Rica.
+This family-owned business will offer a taste of history as we learn more about the various stages of coffee processing and how the oldest Wet Mill found in Costa Rica plays a part.
+Following our tour, we will transfer two hours west to Puerto Caldera.
 Here we will meet our vessel, RCGS Resolute, head aboard and settle into our rooms.
 Tonight we will enjoy dinner and then migrate to the deck, reveling in the first of many tropical sunsets.
 RCGS Resolute will make a short sail across the Gulf of Nicoya to anchor off the Nicoya Peninsula, ready for the next day’s adventures.

-DAY 2 / NICOYA PENINSULA & CURÚ NATIONAL WILDLIFE REFUGE
+DAY 2 / NICOYA PENINSULA & CURÚ NATIONAL WILDLIFE REFUGE, COSTA RICA

 Today we will explore the Curú National Wildlife Refuge which is nestled at the southeast tip of the Nicoya Peninsula.
 From a gentle walk along the well established trails in the heart of the park, to a more challenging hike on the Finca de Monos trail - a prime Spider Monkey viewing area - there are several ways to explore this national treasure and its diverse wildlife.
 The refuge hosts one of the most beautiful beaches on the peninsula and has spearheaded many successful sustainable development programs from reintroducing the near extinct Spider Monkey, to the coral reef restoration project and migratory bird monitoring.
-The tangled mangroves of the shoreline and nearby islands are the ideal backdrop for kayaking, paddle boarding or snorkeling.
+We anticipate opportunities to kayak, paddle board or snorkel as well.

 Our adventure continues in the Manuel Antonio National Park, one of the smallest yet most visited national parks in Costa Rica.
 Boarding our zodiacs, we will access the park, slowly cruising along the turquoise blue waters of this tropical paradise.
 Boasting over 100 species of mammals, 184 species of birds and a plethora of diverse flora, this park is a wildlife lover’s dream.
-Keep your eyes peeled for two and three toed sloths, white-faced monkeys and toucans as you explore the entanglement of trails weaving through the park.
+Keep your eyes peeled for both two and three toed sloths, white-faced monkeys and toucans as you explore the entanglement of trails weaving through the park.
 The network of hiking trails crisscross the parkland, providing access to its rainforest, white sand beaches, waterfalls and coral reefs.
 You may also catch a glimpse of the dramatic volcanic rock formations, Punta Cathedral and Punta Serrucho, from several of the beaches that line the Manuel Antonia National Park.
-If you’d rather explore the park by water, use a paddle board or kayak for an aquatic adventure, or simply relax on one of the white sand beaches.

-DAY 4 / OSA PENINSULA & CORCOVADO NATIONAL PARK
+DAY 4 / OSA PENINSULA & CORCOVADO NATIONAL PARK, COSTA RICA

-DAY 5 / OSA PENINSULA & GOLFO DULCE
+DAY 5 / OSA PENINSULA & GOLFITO BAY, COSTA RICA

 DAY 6 / COIBA ISLAND & GOLFO DE MONTIJO, PANAMA

 As we bid farewell to Costa Rica, our first stop in Panama is Coiba Island, a place with an unusual history.
 Having separated from the mainland an estimated 15,000 years ago, Coiba is now home to many endemic subspecies, such as the Coiba Island howler monkey and the Coiba Spinetail.
 In 2005, Coiba National Park was declared a UNESCO World Heritage Site.
 The park is home to numerous native flora that have since become extinct on the mainland of Panama due to deforestation.
 This is also one of the last places in Central America where the scarlet macaw can still be found in sizeable numbers.
-We can venture out on foot, kayak, or paddle board to explore this tropical gem.
 If time permits, we may have the opportunity to sail to near-by Granito De Oro, which is a top snorkeling location due to the diversity and volume of marine life.
 In the afternoon we explore the famous wetlands of the Golfo de Montijo, whose 50,000 acres of mangroves are home to a staggering abundance of wildlife.
 We cruise the shoreline of the gulf with our cameras and binoculars poised, ready to view the wetlands that are teaming with waterfowl and wading birds.

 DAY 7 / PEARL ISLANDS & ISLA DEL REY, PANAMA